 - In the IdentityProviderMetadataUrl text box, paste the SAML metadata URL you copied from AuthPoint.

-- In the ExtraRoleNames text box, type a list of the ConnectWise roles that are applied to SAML users.
+- In the ExtraRoleNames text box, type a list of the ConnectWise Control roles that are applied to SAML users.
 If there are multiple roles, separate each role with a comma.
+If all roles are typed here, you can leave the RoleNamesAttributeKey text box empty.

 - Click Save Configuration.